-Each year the CCPP offers a diverse range of projects that may include cataloguing, documentation and digital access, preventative conservation, research and interpretation, exhibition development and significance assessment.
-New projects are developed and listed at the start of each year and along with position guides for each project, can be accessed via the Project List on the CCPP website.
+Each year the MCPP offers a diverse range of projects that may include cataloguing, documentation and digital access, preventative conservation, research and interpretation, exhibition development and significance assessment.
+New projects are developed and listed at the start of each year and along with position guides for each project, can be accessed via the Project List on the MCPP website.
 Projects are offered from a selection of the 30 plus cultural collections including the museum, archive, library and science collections.

 How much time do I need to commit to a project?